minimaster4734/favencoder/README.md

   This tool is built on:
 - FFmpeg: Video processing backbone
 - Real-ESRGAN: AI upscaling (when GPU acceleration used)
-- super-image: CPU-based AI upscaling
+- waifu2x: CPU-based AI upscaling
 - OpenCV: Frame extraction and processing
 - Pillow: Image manipulation